-- 2.1 Cumbria County Council's Historic Environment Service (CCCHES) has been consulted by Capita Symonds regarding a proposed scheme for the erection of a teaching block at Dallam School, Milnthorpe. - 2.2 The scheme affects an area considered to have a high archaeological potential and so the County Historic Environment Service has advised that the applicant provide information concerning the potential impact of the proposal on archaeological remains.
-In order to provide this information an archaeological evaluation of the site is necessary.
-This Design Brief sets out the requirements for the adequate archaeological evaluation of the site. - 2.3 This advice is in accordance with guidance given in Planning Policy Guidance note 16 (Archaeology and Planning) and with policy C19 of the South Lakeland Local Plan.
+- 2.1 Cumbria County Council's Historic Environment Service (CCCHES) has been consulted by South Lakeland District Council regarding a planning application for the erection of 10 dwellings at the former depot, Harmony Hill, Milnthorpe. - 2.2 The scheme affects an area considered to have a high archaeological potential and so a condition has been placed on planning consent requiring a scheme of archaeological work to be undertaken.
+The first phase of this work requires an archaeological evaluation to be undertaken to determine the potential impact of the proposal on archaeological remains.
+Information supplied by SLDC indicates that the western half of the site has been heavily disturbed in the recent past by development and so the archaeological potential of this area is low.
+However, the eastern half seems to have been relatively free from disturbance and this Design Brief sets out the requirements for the adequate archaeological evaluation of the eastern half of the site, as highlighted on the attached plan. - 2.3.1 This advice is in accordance with guidance given in Planning Policy Guidance note 16 (Archaeology and Planning) and with policy C19 of the South Lakeland Local Plan.